Alecrim/AlecrimCoreData/README.md

 #### Basic Fetching

-Say you have an Entity called Person, related to a Department (as seen in various Apple CoreData documentation [and MagicalRecord documentation too]).
+Say you have an Entity called Person, related to a Department (as seen in various Apple Core Data documentation).
 To get all of the Person entities as an array, use the following methods:

 ```swift
 for person in dataContext.people {